Dell M1000e: PowerConnect M6220

-This is a 20-port switch: 16 internal and 4 external Gigabit Ethernet interfaces and the option to extend it with up to four 10Gb external interfaces for uplinks or two 10Gb uplinks and two stacking ports to stack several PCM6220's into one large logical switch.
+This is a 20-port switch: 16 internal and 4 external Gigabit Ethernet interfaces and the option to extend it with up to four 10 Gb external interfaces for uplinks or two 10 Gb uplinks and two stacking ports to stack several PCM6220's into one large logical switch.

 PowerConnect M6348

-This is a 48 port switch: 32 internal 1Gb interfaces (two per serverblade) and 16 external copper (RJ45) gigabit interfaces.
-There are also two SFP+ slots for 10Gb uplinks and two CX4 slots that can either be used for two extra 10Gb uplinks or to stack several M6348's blades in one logical switch.
-The M6348 offers four 1Gb interfaces to each blade which means that one can only utilize the switch to full capacity when using blades that offer 4 internal NICs on the A fabric (=the internal/on motherboard NIC).
+This is a 48 port switch: 32 internal 1 Gb interfaces (two per serverblade) and 16 external copper (RJ45) gigabit interfaces.
+There are also two SFP+ slots for 10 Gb uplinks and two CX4 slots that can either be used for two extra 10 Gb uplinks or to stack several M6348's blades in one logical switch.
+The M6348 offers four 1 Gb interfaces to each blade which means that one can only utilize the switch to full capacity when using blades that offer 4 internal NICs on the A fabric (=the internal/on motherboard NIC).
 The M6348 can be stacked with other M6348 but also with the PCT7000 series rack-switches.

 PowerConnect M8024 and M8024k

-The M8024 and M8024-k offer 16 internal autosensing 1 or 10 Gb interfaces and up to 8 external ports via one or two I/O modules each of which can offer: 4 × 10Gb SFP+ slots, 3 x CX4 10Gb (only) copper or 2 x 10G BaseT 1/10 Gb RJ-45 interfaces.
+The M8024 and M8024-k offer 16 internal autosensing 1 or 10 Gb interfaces and up to 8 external ports via one or two I/O modules each of which can offer: 4 × 10 Gb SFP+ slots, 3 x CX4 10 Gb (only) copper or 2 x 10G BaseT 1/10 Gb RJ-45 interfaces.
 The PCM8024 is 'end of sales' since November 2011 and replaced with the PCM8024-k.

 Since firmware update 4.2 the PCM8024-k supports partially FCoE via FIP (FCoE Initialisation Protocol) and thus Converged network adapters but unlike the PCM8428-k it has no native fibre channel interfaces.

-Also since firmware 4.2 the PCM8024-k can be stacked using external 10Gb Ethernet interfaces by assigning them as stacking ports.
+Also since firmware 4.2 the PCM8024-k can be stacked using external 10 Gb Ethernet interfaces by assigning them as stacking ports.
 Although this new stacking-option is also introduced in the same firmware release for the PCT8024 and PCT8024-f one can't stack blade (PCM) and rack (PCT)-versions in a single stack.

 The new features are not available on the 'original' PCM8024.
 Firmware 4.2.x for the PCM8024 only corrected bugs: no new features or new functionality are added to 'end of sale' models.